 Voyager 1 also made many discoveries on the ice giants of our solar system.
 Its close flybys to Jupiter and Saturn allowed it to discover a new ring on Saturn and five new moons.
 For Jupiter, it discovered a thin ring and two new moons.
 Near Saturn, the spacecraft also completed a close analysis of Titan, one of Saturn’s moons that shows promising signs of supporting life.
 (This will be covered more in a future blog!)

 Unfortunately for scientists and us eager space nerds back on Earth, we have to wait nearly a day before receiving the data collected by Voyager 1.
 If you read my previous blog, ‘How “Twinkle Twinkle Little Stars” is Filled with Lies,’ I explained how light waves behave and how we view planets and stars not in their present state.
-Again, just like light, radio waves travel at the speed of light and given that Voyager 1 is quite far from Earth (around 24 billion kilometres), it takes around a day for these signals to reach us.
+Again, just like light, radio waves travel at the speed of light, and given that Voyager 1 is quite far from Earth (around 24 billion kilometers), it takes around a day for these signals to reach us.

 The sad thing most scientists want to avoid talking about is the end of Voyager 1’s mission.
 Voyager 1 already put scientists on edge for half a year after its instruments weren’t sending anything back to Earth.
 The chances of this occurring again but not reviving is becoming increasingly possible as it becomes older.
 After 2026, Voyager 1 will send its final data and cruise along the Milky Way galaxy, discovering its wonders but not sharing them with earthlings.
 Who knows, maybe one day some humans can travel as far as Voyagers 1 and 2 have.